 A Fast Internet Connection is Enough to Increase TPS

-The processed transactions are grouped into blocks or partitions and passed on to archive nodes.
-This allows the consensus nodes to not have to deal with storing the transaction history and only maintain the current state of each account.
-That means a fast internet connection alone could be enough for nodes on the network to significantly increase its throughput at any given time.
+The processed individual transactions are grouped into blocks or partitions and passed on to archive nodes.
+This allows the consensus nodes to not have to deal with storing the transaction history and only maintain the current state of the accounts they handle.
+That means a fast internet connection alone could be enough for validator nodes (or validators) on the network to significantly increase its throughput at any given time.

 According to the chief scientist of Shardus (the protocol layer of Shardeum), Omar Syed – once you’ve done the consensus for the transactions, the data structure you use to store them does not matter.
 The reason why it matters for other networks is because the data structure is tightly coupled with the consensus.

 Staking is an essential component in the validation process of Shardeum to discourage and slash bad actors.
 Thus, PoS + PoQ will render the Shardeum highly scalable and secure while the fee on the network remains low and stable and it will be virtually impossible for a malicious node to take over the network at any given point in time.